Study Abroad Programs in New Zealand

-New Zealand may be a long way from home, but study abroaders all regale that the time spent on the airplane is well worth it!
+New Zealand may be a long way from home, but study abroad'ers all regale that the time spent on the airplane is well worth it!

-New Zealand is an ideal location for students interested in a variety of fields of study--from ecology, to business, and everyone in between, you will have no problem finding a program that best suits your academic goals and interests.
-New Zealand has a few excellent universities that repeatedly appear on top world rankings.
-Find a program that balances your interest in learning about New Zealand and truly experiencing New Zealand.
+New Zealand is an ideal location for students interested in a variety of fields of study—from ecology to business, and everything in between, you will have no problem finding a program that best suits your academic goals and interests.
+New Zealand has a few excellent universities that repeatedly appear on top world rankings like the University of Auckland, the University of Otago, Auckland University of Technology, and the University of Canterbury.

 Different study abroad programs will provide students with different housing options.
 Depending on the type of overseas program you wish to have, you can find a program who's living arrangements contribute positively to your overall experience.
 For instance, if you need space to study, we would not recommend living in shared apartments.
 There are many options available to you, so be sure to research a program that provides exactly what you are looking for.

 The best part of study abroad is that not all of your learning is in the classroom.
 Many programs will include different sightseeing and activities to help ensure you see all of the best places that a country has to offer.

 The Education Abroad Network plans a variety of sight seeing trips and activities for their students, including short trips to neighboring Fiji and the nearby South Island (where Lord of the Rings was filmed!).
 IFSA-Butler's program in New Zealand has so many amazing built-in trips, it's hard to choose a couple to highlight in this guide!